pdjr-n2k/ROM106/README.md

 [SIM108](https://github.com/preeve9534/SIM108/),
 implements an eight-channel NMEA 2000 switch input module.

-The project consists of a microcontroller-base hardware design and associated firmware which together implements an NMEA 2000 compliant switchbank interface that transmits
+The project consists of a microcontroller-based hardware design and associated firmware which together implement an NMEA 2000 compliant switchbank interface that transmits
 [PGN 127501 Binary Switch Status]() messages and responds to